azeymur/Blog-Xamarin-Forms/README.md

-# Blog UI Template for Xamarin.Forms
+# Blog App UI Template for Xamarin.Forms
 <p>This project is a user interface template developed using Xamarin Forms.
 There is a mock data source and service in the project.
 So you can run the application immediately to test without doing anything.</p>
 <img src='https://res.cloudinary.com/dqwntkvge/image/upload/v1636741986/ss_blog.png'/>